quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

-Specifically, given that RESET_STREAM_AT frames indicate the offset up to which data is reliably transmitted, endpoints SHOULD remain vigilant against resource commitment and exhaustion attacks even after sending or receiving RESET_STREAM_AT frames, until the stream states reach the terminal state.
+Specifically, given that RESET_STREAM_AT frames indicate the offset up to which data is reliably transmitted, endpoints SHOULD remain vigilant against resource commitment and exhaustion attacks even after sending or receiving RESET_STREAM_AT frames, until the stream reaches the terminal state.

 # IANA Considerations